 Annual themes encourage guilds to plan their programmes more effectively.
-The theme for 2010/2011 is Called to love mercy.
+The theme for 2022/23 is Wee Seeds, Big Trees.
 Topics offer a chance to explore a particular issue of current concern, possibly leading to some local action.
-The topic for 2010/2011 is Let’s talk about… can we forgive and forget?

-To find out more about Crown Court Guild email the convener, Evelyn Pellow, or the secretary, Jennifer Laird, on firstname.lastname@example.org.
+To find out more about Crown Court Guild email the secretary, Jennifer Laird, on email@example.com.